PDConSec/vsc-print/README.md

 The commands are present and functional in 0.6.1 but are not correctly categorised.

 Colour scheme stylesheets are no longer selected from a combo-box.
-Instead there is a new command `Browse for stylesheet` that spawns a file-browse dialog and updates the setting.
+Instead there is a new command `Print: Browse for stylesheet` that spawns a file-browse dialog and updates the setting.
 If you choose a file outside the stylesheet cache it is copied into the cache so you don't become dependent on network-local resources.

 Earlier versions occasionally had problems with port collisions causing printing to fail.
 A manual retry or three always fixed it but this was ugly.
 Correcting the problem was the primary focus of 0.5.3, and I am pleased to finally remove it from known issues.